-- (1) Section 212, as inserted by the Body Corporate and Community Management Amendment Act 2009, (the inserted section) applies, to the exclusion of existing section 212(1), to a contract mentioned in the inserted section whether entered into before or after the commencement. - (2) Subject to subsection (3), subsection (1) applies for all purposes (including a legal proceeding started but not decided before the commencement). - (3) Subsection (1)- - (a) does not apply for the purpose of a contract settled before 5 June 2009; and - (b) does not apply for the purpose of- - (i) a contract that has, before 5 June 2009, been lawfully cancelled because the contract failed to make provision as required by existing section 212(1); or - (ii) a legal proceeding relating to the lawfulness of the cancellation; and existing section 212(1) means section 212(1) as in force before the commencement.
+- (1) Section 212, as inserted by the Body Corporate and Community Management Amendment Act 2009, (the inserted section) applies, to the exclusion of existing section 212(1), to a contract mentioned in the inserted section whether entered into before or after the commencement. - (2) Subject to subsection (3), subsection (1) applies for all purposes (including a legal proceeding started but not decided before the commencement). - (3) Subsection (1)-

+- (a) does not apply for the purpose of a contract settled before 5 June 2009; and - (b) does not apply for the purpose of- - (i) a contract that has, before 5 June 2009, been lawfully cancelled because the contract failed to make provision as required by existing section 212(1); or - (ii) a legal proceeding relating to the lawfulness of the cancellation; and - (c) does not apply for the purpose of a legal proceeding decided before the commencement.

+existing section 212(1) means section 212(1) as in force before the commencement.